 By 2025, global EV market share of all new cars sold could well exceed 10% – a striking indicator of how the electric-vehicle value chain is expected to grow.

-Some of our leading EV experts shared their opinions on some pressing questions within the field.
-Get a taste for what they have to offer with their expertise in this article.
+We spoke to some of our leading EV experts to get their analysis and opinions on some of the most pressing questions within the field.
+Get a better understanding of their expertise and perspectives in this article.

 Hydrogen and Lithium Ion Expert: I think the transition to EVs will take longer and cost more than many people think, for simple practical reasons associated with the willingness and ability of vehicle OEMs to transition their business models from what they’ve been used to for the past 100 yrs.
 But EVs already offer a lower total cost of ownership than diesel or gasoline cars, for people who drive them a lot, in many markets.

 As batteries get cheaper, and more OEMs enter the market, the EV will become cheaper and the transition will happen faster and faster.
 But with a mean life in the North American market of 13 yrs, even if we hit 100% new EV sales today, we’d be looking at 3 decades for the ICE car to drift into the sunset- and even then, there will be applications where engines will remain necessary – rural and remote transport for instance.
 Those applications will need biofuels or so-called e-fuels derived from hydrogen- and will be quite expensive per mile driven as a result.

 Leading Lithium and Energy Expert: As growth in electric vehicles powers on globally, Norway leads the world for EVs per capita to such an extent that EVs overtook ICE-powered vehicles, particularly diesel.
 In Europe as a whole, hybrid and electric cars outsold diesel cars in 2020 based on European new car registrations.
 Thus, there is already a huge movement away from diesel in favour of petrol and electric-powered cars.